List of horse-drawn railways

 This is a worldwide list of horse-drawn railways, an early form of rail transport that utilised horses and other similar animals to pull rail cars.
+Horses were also used for shunting.

 Examples

 Before 1800

-Horses were used to pull railways in funiculars and coal mines as early as early 16th century.
-The earliest recorded example is the Reisszug, a. inclined railway dating to 1515.
-Almost all of the mines built in 16th and 17th century used horse-drawn railways as their only mode of transport.
+Horses were used to pull railways in funiculars and coal mines as early as the early 16th century.
+The earliest recorded example is the Reisszug, an inclined railway in Austria dating to 1515.
+Almost all of the mines built in the 16th and 17th centuries used horse-drawn railways as their only mode of transport.